zebrunner/legacy-documentation/docs/guide/widgets.md

 **If you want to add an existing widget:**

 * Go to the **“Choose from existing widgets”** section.
-* Click the widget you need and see its preview.
+* Select the widget you need and see its preview.
 * Press **"Add"**.

-**Note:** When you’ve added an existing widget to a dashboard, it will be marked with the word **"Added"** and a checkmark.
+**Note:** When you add an existing widget to a dashboard, it will be marked with the word **"Added"** and a checkmark.

 ![Create Existing Widget](https://github.com/zebrunner/documentation/blob/master/docs/assets/images/create_widget_from_existing.gif?raw=true)

 **If you want to choose a template for a widget:**

-  * In a **"Choose template"** section, click the widget you need and see its preview.
+  * In the **"Choose template"** section, select the widget you need and see its preview.
   * Press **“Next”**.
   * Set the necessary parameters.
 There are two types of them: basic and advanced ones.
 To see advanced parameters, click **“Show more”**.
   * Press **“Next”** and enter a name and description of the future widget.